Les Très Belles Heures de Notre-Dame: Missal and prayerbook in Turin

 Often known as the Turin-Milan Hours, this part of the manuscript contained a missal and a book of prayers addressed to specific saints and was sold by Robinet d'Étampes.
 Some time later it was acquired by a member of the Bavière-Hollande family, who added his coat of arms.
 Folio 59, now destroyed, showed a prince on horseback beside the sea, stopping to pray, surrounded by his entourage, five women and a kneeling old man.
 Historians think this is either William IV of Hainaut, his brother John III of Bavaria or his daughter Jacqueline, Countess of Hainaut, though some consensus has gathered around John.
 The first miniatures in this new phase may be by a young Jan van Eyck in 1422–1425, a period when he was producing several works for John of Bavaria in The Hague, or by van Eyck-inspired collaborating artists from 1435 onwards.

 The work then belonged to the House of Savoy, either via Philip III of Burgundy's sister Agnes, mother-in-law of Philip II of Savoy, or via Margaret of Austria, wife of Philibert II of Savoy and granddaughter of Charles the Bold.
 Next it belonged to Christine of France, Henry IV's daughter and Victor Amadeus I, Duke of Savoy's wife - it may have been her who split the book up again in the mid 17th century.
 The missal includes a bookplate of the count of Aglié, a close friend of the duchess, and was acquired around 1800 by prince Gian Giacomo Trivulzio of Milan, who died in 1831.
 In 1935 his descendant Luigi Alberico Trivulzio gave it to the Museo Civico in Turin.

 The prayer book stayed in the Savoy family collection and was split up into separate folios - four were acquired by the Louvre in 1896 and another recently rediscovered one is now in the Getty Center.
 The manuscript itself was added to the University of Turin library in 1723.
-A sixth folio showing the Deposition of Christ was stolen in August 1725, whilst the manuscript itself was destoyed in a fire at the library on 26 January 1904.
+A sixth folio showing the Deposition of Christ was stolen in August 1725, whilst the manuscript itself was destroyed in a fire at the library on 26 January 1904.
 Paul Durrieu produced a reproduction of the manuscript's illuminations in 1902, allowing it to be reconstructed.